 OSCR is committed to encouraging diversity and promoting equality as an employer.

-Our recruitment and HR functions are carried out through Scottish Government, which develops its procedures and policies following best practice on equality.
-In line with these policies, we consider requests for flexible working or to adapt work stations for particular needs.
+Our recruitment and HR functions are carried out through the Scottish Government, which develops its procedures and progressive policies following best practice on equality.
+In line with these policies, we are committed to treating our staff equally, without discrimination because of gender, sexual orientation, marital or civil partnership status, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability or age.

+We consider requests for flexible working or to adapt work stations for particular needs.
 The actions are not specifically outlined in the action plan because they are defined by overall Scottish Government policy.